mhvk/screens/docs/index.rst

 * :doc:`tutorials/single_screen`:
   how to generate the dynamic and secondary spectrum
+* :doc:`tutorials/different_transforms`:
+  how the nu-t transform preserves features best in wide-band data
 * :doc:`tutorials/screen1d`:
   generate synthetic data and visualize the system (for a single screen)
 * :doc:`tutorials/two_screens`: